-This year I collected all my advice for law firm summer associates, dispensed with bullet points and such creative titles as “The Best Top 10 Or So Tips for Summers EVER”, and, instead, incorporated this accumulated summer wisdom in three simple charts.
+A few years ago I collected all my advice for law firm summer associates, dispensed with bullet points and such creative titles as “The Best Top 10 or So Tips for Summers EVER”, and, instead, incorporated this accumulated summer wisdom in three simple charts.
 (All because, honestly, I really really love charts.)
+Today, prompted by a lovely edible gift from a 2L at our last strategy session about her summer job at a New York firm, I updated my charts to assure they are “spot on”, “cutting edge” and “white paper” quality….

 The first chart covers the three topics of most importance: Assignments, Citizenship and Professionalism.